x0xr00t/sl0ppy-lfi/README.md

 * Choice 1 for windows based lfi file checks
 * choise 2 for linux based lfi file checks
 * cboise 3 for linux windows lfi file checks
-* Enter the url with lfi hit
+* Enter the lfi url whn it ask for it like this.. http://server.vulnerable.com/index.php?page=`

 # Usage sl0ppy-lfi